spyglasshq/spyglass-cli/README.md

 By default, we log **anonymous analytics** such as: which commands are invoked, what errors are encountered, and contextual data such as OS/node/CLI version.
 We never send any personally-identifiable user information.

 To opt out, you can run `spyglass config:set disableAnalytics true`.
 See https://github.com/spyglasshq/spyglass-cli/issues/9 and [logging.ts](./src/lib/logging.ts) for more information.

+## Roadmap

+As of Q1 '23, Spyglass has full support for **Snowflake**.
+Support for other analytics databases (BigQuery, Databricks, Redshift, Oracle, etc.) is planned to follow.

+Check out the [Milestones](https://github.com/spyglasshq/spyglass-cli/milestones) page to track further progress.